 - Visit Camera Obscura and World of Illusions for a fun day of quirky optical illusions and 360-degree views of the city.

 - Walk the famous Royal Mile between Edinburgh Castle and Holyrood Palace.

-– Visit Edinburgh Castle, a majestic royal fortress perched atop one of the city’s highest point.
+- Visit Edinburgh Castle, a majestic royal fortress looking over the city.

 - Explore the Abbey and Palace of Holyroodhouse, a royal residence and one-time home of Mary Queen of Scots.

 - See art from the Royal Collection at the Queen’s Gallery.

 - Visit St. Giles’ Cathedral, the historic City Church of Edinburgh.

 - Enjoy spectacular views of the city from North Bridge.

 - Pop into Gladstone’s Land to view the impressive painted ceiling.